 These modules are studied at A Level and examined at the end of the course.
 Links are assessed across the topics in order to reinforce the learning and critically think about the extensive nature of religious, theological, philosophical and moral issues.
-The course is delivered utilising a variety of pedagogical methods including: lectures, seminars, workshops, thinking points, student-led presentations and debates.

 The course is delivered utilising a variety of pedagogical methods including: lectures, seminars, workshops, thinking points, student-led presentations and debates.
-If you have studied RE at GCSE, you must have at least achieved an A/B grade.
-Additionally, you must also have achieved an A/B grade in English.
+If you have studied RE at GCSE, you must have at least achieved a 6 grade.
+Additionally, you must also have achieved a 6 grade in English.